karpioz/chef-helper/README.md

 In the project directory, to start frontend you can run:
 ### `npm run client`
+In the project directory, to start server you can run:
+### `npm run server`
+In the project directory, to start server and the client at the same time:
+### `npm run dev`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.